ryohei-1051/network-systems-ops-playbook/scenarios/network/01-home-internet-troubleshooting.md

 ISP or modem/router issue

 - Expected behavior
-IP configuration should be configure by DHCP and the IP is valid (not APIPA) All the website/service should be reachable
+IP configuration should be assigned by DHCP and the IP is valid (not APIPA) Known websites/services should be reachable
 ISP or modem/router works correctly

 - Possible affected layers